Rate Limiting

 Rate Limiting vs Caching

-Rate limiting and caching work together intelligently:
+Rate limiting and caching work together:

 Example